aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/chartdata/set_external_workbook/_index.md

 ## set_external_workbook {#string-bool}
 Sets external workbook as a data source for the chart.
-Chart data will be updated from the target workbook.

 ```python